JohnnyWiseau141/ConnectFour/README.md

 ## Future changes

-- Place the very large winnerIsYou function in separate js file until a shorter one is written
+- Place the very large winnerIsYou function in separate js file
 - Write a shorter and less tedious winnerIsYou function
 - Experiment more with styling
 - Mobile friendly
 - Dark mode
+- Enable all winning combos to light up if there are two or more winning combos on the board

 ## Original High-Level Psuedocode